netzke/netzke-testing/README.md

 Keep in mind the following:

   * the current set of helpers is in flux, and may be drastically changed sooner than you may expect
-  * the helpers directly pollute the `window` namespace; if you decide you're better off without provided helpers, specify 'no-helpers=true' as an extra URL parameter
+  * the helpers directly pollute the global (`window`) namespace; if you decide you're better off without provided helpers, specify 'no-helpers=true' as an extra URL parameter

 See the [source
 code](https://github.com/netzke/netzke-testing/tree/master/app/assets/javascripts/netzke/testing/helpers) for currently
 implemented helpers (TODO: document them).
-Also, refer to other Netzke gems source code (like netzke-core and
-    netzke-basepack) to see examples using the helpers.
+Also, refer to other Netzke gems source code (like netzke-core and netzke-basepack) to see examples using the helpers.

 ## Testing with selenium webdriver